Category Archives: 1957 Films

 Topics such as adultery, rape, murder, and suicide are tackled.

-Not sure I quite agree with the slew of Oscar nominations it received that year (1957), but acting-wise, Hope Lange was the standout for me.
+I’m not entirely sure I agree with the slew of Oscar nominations it received that year (1957), but Hope Lange was the standout actor for me.

-It reminded me of the syrupy prime-time soaps of the 1980s, but certainly much better written and acted than they were.
+It reminded me of the syrupy prime-time soaps of the 1980s, but better written and acted than they were.

-This is not intended to demean the film as it is interesting, engaging, and dramatic, with good characterization, but when analyzed, it is fluff, just good fluff.
+This is not intended to demean the film, as it is interesting, engaging, and dramatic, with good characterization.
+However, when analyzed, it is fluff—just good fluff.

 Oscar Nominations: Best Motion Picture, Best Director-Mark Robson, Best Actress-Lana Turner, Best Supporting Actor-Arthur Kennedy, Russ Tamblyn, Best Supporting Actress-Hope Lange, Diane Varsi, Best Screenplay Based on Material from Another Medium, Best Cinematography